justincpresley/go-cobs/README.md

 # go-cobs
-go-cobs: A Consistent Overhead Byte Stuffing (COBS) Library with enhanced capabilities for the Go language.
+A Consistent Overhead Byte Stuffing (COBS) Library with enhanced capabilities for the Go language.